joshdickie/portfolio/content/projects/example.md

 title: Example Project (for testing!)
 slug: example
 date: 2025-06-21
+summary: A super cool thing I made but can't really say too much about because really it never happened and this is just an example post.
 tags: [MERN, Backend, Full-Stack]
-summary: A super cool thing I made but can't really say too much about because really it never happened and this is just an example post.
-features: true
+featured: true
 ---

 ## Overview